 3.2.
 NATIONAL LAWS AND REGULATIONS IN NUCLEAR POWER

-Essential legal texts regulating nuclear power in the country:
+Following are the essential legal texts regulating nuclear power in the country:

 Constitution of Mexico, Article 27, in effect;